 5. Fully Revocable if the property owner changes his or her mind upon recording a revocation at the County Auditor’s office.

-6. Merely record the Death Certificate to effectuate the transfer.
+6. Merely record the Death Certificate to effectuate the transfer subject to estate tax compliance, if any.

 2. The TODD may be subject to challenge by an aggrieved heir who may not be a beneficiary.